boostorg/redis/README.md

 * `std::map<U, V>`: Efficient if you are storing serialized data.
 Avoids temporaries and requires `from_bulk` for `U` and `V`.

 In addition to the above users can also use unordered versions of the containers.
-The same reasoning also applies to sets e.g. `SMEMBERS` and other data structures in general.
+The same reasoning applies to sets e.g. `SMEMBERS` and other data structures in general.

 ## Examples